SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 To mitigate this drawback, some Spartacus features, such as the `PageMetaService` (which consumes `PageMetaResolver` tokens), or the `ConverterService` (which mostly consumes adapter serializers and normalizers), use the unified injector under the hood.
 In doing so, they have access to lazy-loaded tokens and can leverage them for global features.

-For mechanisms that do not rely on the unified injector (for example, functionality from most non-Spartacus libraries, such as the core Angular libraries), it is recommended that you always provide such tokens eagerly in modules that are statically imported into your app root module.
+For mechanisms that do not rely on the unified injector (for example, functionality from most non-Spartacus libraries, such as the core Angular libraries), it is recommended that you always eager load modules with these kinds of tokens.

+For more information about eager loading, see the [Angular documentation glossary](https://angular.io/guide/glossary#eager-loading).

 #### Unified Injector